 - By sale of the produce of the agricultural land

-- Any income attributable to a farm house which is required for operations for agriculture.
+- Any income attributable to a farmhouse that is required for operations for agriculture.
 The building has to be situated close to the land and is required as a warehouse or as a house for residential purpose

-If none of these conditions are met, then the land should not be located in the following area:
+If none of these conditions is met, then the land should not be located in the following area:

 10,000 to 1,00,000

 *Municipality includes notified area committee, municipal corporation, town committee, town committee and cantonment board.

 The following are the exclusions to the agricultural income:

 - Revenue earned from produce that is extremely processed